petrusjt/piml/README.md

 ## Example

-The `test.ptml` file is an example input file with `test.html` as the output.
+The `test.piml` file is an example input file with `test.html` as the output.